achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Observations/README.md

 **Execution:**
 The model works by running the shell scripts of the month which needs the forecast using the example command below:
-./obs_forecast_model_mar.sh
+**./obs_forecast_model_mar.sh**
 After this command, the user needs to provide the year for which the forecast is required (2005 onwards) when prompted by the script to complete the run.
 1. For the **forecasts in March** use **./obs_forecast_model_mar.sh**
 2. For the **forecasts in February** use **./obs_forecast_model_feb.sh**
 3. For the **forecasts in January** use **./obs_forecast_model_jan.sh**

 **Output:**
 The forecast of the maximum water level of Negro River at Manaus (in meters) is given in the command line.
-All the downloaded data (CHIRPS rainfall and AMO index text file) is deleted.
+All the downloaded data (CHIRPS rainfall and AMO index text file) is then deleted.

-**Acknowedgement:**
+**Acknowedgement:** Please include the following form of acknowledgement in any publications that use any of the code stored in this repository.

-???
+The development of PEACFLOW_Manaus-flood-forecasting repository on GitHub (https://github.com/achevuturi/PEACFLOW_Manaus-flood-forecasting) was supported by the Newton Fund through the Met Office Climate Science for Service Partnership Brazil (CSSP Brazil) and was developed at University of Reading

 **Citation:**
 Users who apply the software resulting in presentations or papers are kindly asked to cite the publication below.